Academic Probation Policy

 Academic Probation Procedures

-- Students will be sent an email to their student email account containing a notice of academic probation status, the parameters of academic probation and the appropriate contact information for their assigned coach with instructions to contact their advisor to create a MAP and select courses for registration.
+1. Students will be sent an email to their student email account containing a notice of academic probation status, the parameters of academic probation and the appropriate contact information for the counseling staff.

-- Students will be responsible for contacting their advisor to create a MAP and discuss appropriate courses for registration.
-Advisors will use the following criteria to assist students in course selection.
+2. Students will be responsible for contacting a counselor and their Success Coach to discuss appropriate courses for registration.
+Counselors will use the following criteria to assist students in course selection.

-- Student will contact the appropriate assigned coach with the course selections reviewed with advisor.
-The Coach will register the student for the courses based on this communication.
+1. Students will contact their success coach to discuss recommended classes for the upcoming semester.
+The student or success coach will contact a counselor to discuss the suggested course load and the counselor will then register the student based on this communication.
+Students are highly recommended to speak with the counselor to review support services such as counseling, time management skills, and/or study strategies.
 In high demand times registration for courses may not be immediate.
 Students will need to plan ahead to ensure course selection and prompt registration.